 I wouldn’t care about the food coloring staining my fingers or powdered sugar sprayed all over my face because the end result was so worth it!
 The scent of vanilla permeating the kitchen was always preparing the way for my dream dessert.

 As much as I love a good cookie with rich buttery frosting, sometimes we’re in the mood for something a little lighter.
 We want a recipe for an icing that lets the buttery cookie take center stage but perfectly complements our delicious treat.

 While many love royal icing, this recipe is a little bit lighter and perhaps easier to work with.
-Plus, since the recipe incorporates light corn syrup as the base, rather than egg whites, so you’re not at the mercy of the mixer.
+Plus, since the recipe incorporates light corn syrup as the base rather than egg whites, so you’re not at the mercy of the electric mixer.

 The Perfect Glossy Icing

 - 3 cups powdered sugar (AKA confectioners’ sugar) (sifted)